 Domaine Stéphane Guion Bourgueil Rosé 2014

-This is a strongly mineral driven wine where the effects of the beautiful limestone soils are clearly evident.
+This is a strongly mineral driven wine where the effects of the beautiful Turonian chalk soils are clearly evident.
 Remember that his vineyards have been tended organically for over 50 years and the quality of the soil and the quality of the fruit is a direct benefit of this organic treatment.

 The result is an incredibly fresh wine even after two years with a fine core of acidity that is keeping the wine alive.
 You will detect strawberry and stone fruit aromas with hints of spice and citrus on the finish.